trcps/.github/profile/README.md

 <td>

 ### 📦 [**npm-autopublish**](https://github.com/trcps/npm-autopublish)
-autopublish your NPM package when you commit after your.
+autopublish to NPM when you commit
 ```bash
 npx tmplr use trcps/npm-autopublish
 ```